AutoDQM/autodqm_ml.github.io/index.md

 pip install yahist
 pip install tensorflow==2.5
 ```
+Note: if you are running on `lxplus`, it may also be advisable to specify the installation location in your work or `/eos` area by including the installation path in the above command with `-p /afs/cern.ch/work/...`, as the resulting environment will be several GB in size.

 Note: if you are running on `lxplus`, you may run into permissions errors, which may be fixed with:
 ```
 chmod 755 -R /afs/cern.ch/user/s/<your_user_name>/.conda
 ```
 and then rerunning the command to create the `conda` env.
-The resulting `conda env` can also be several GB in size, so it may also be advisable to specify the installation location in your work area if running on `lxplus`, i.e. running the `conda env create` command with `-p /afs/cern.ch/work/...`.

 **3. Install autodqm-ml**